lennessyy/raginggardens/README.md

 HTML5/Javascript web browser game.
 Entry to GitHub [game-off-2012](https://github.com/github/game-off-2012) challenge.

-You are a hungry (ninja) rabbit whose goal is to **pull** as much carrots as possible from farmers grounds in **5 minutes**.
-There is, however, competition!
+It's a lovely day at farmers field.
+A great time for a hungry (ninja) rabbit to sneak in and **pull** some carrots to eat.
-Other hungry rabbits will try to outrun you and get the carrots for themselves, so you must "fight"  them.
+Too bad you weren't the only one with that idea.
+A horde of hungry opponents approaches fast!
+Pull as many carrots as you can in **5 minutes**.
+To fight your opponents, you must use ancient *rabbitjutsu* tactics.
+These are slightly unorthodox.
-Your weapons are slightly unorthodox.
-Simply uhm ... fart to **push** your competition away or use a **fork-totem** decoy to deceive opponents.
+Simply uhm ... fart to **push** your competition away or use a **Carrot-on-a-Fork** totem decoy to deceive opponents.

 ![alt text](http://i.imgur.com/RxYAi.png "Gameplay screenshot")